charlehsin/rabbitmq/tutorials/step9-tls/README.md

 ## RabbitMQ .NET client

 1. Install the target .NET SDK or Runtime from [Download .NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 After installation, run "dotnet --info" to verify.
-2. The codes in Receive folder and Send folder are based on the tutorial at step2-hello-world.
+2. The codes in Receive folder and Send folder are based on the step2-hello-world.
 Then they are modified based on [Using TLS in the .NET Client](https://www.rabbitmq.com/ssl.html#dotnet-client).
 The modifications are all the lines including "factory.Ssl".
 3. Use 2 Git bashes to run the following commands at Receive folder and at Send folder.
 After the message is received, do not exit the program yet.
 Use [RabbitMQ Server management UI](http://localhost:15672/#/connections) to check that the 2 connections are all via TLS.
    - dotnet run